jaredmiller219/AppDock/DOCUMENTATION.md

 - Icons are sized to 64x64 before being stored in state to keep rendering consistent.
 - `AppState.filterOption`: Selected `AppFilterOption` for filtering.
 - `AppState.sortOption`: Selected `AppSortOption` for sorting.
+- `SettingsDefaults`: Centralized `UserDefaults` keys and default values for Settings.

 ## Runtime Flow